 Permanent resident visa holder

 A permanent resident visa lets you live in Australia and will allow you to claim all Centrelink payments.
 Use visa finder on the Department of Home Affairs website to read more about Australian visas.

 Special Category Visa (SCV) holder

 If you came to Australia on a New Zealand passport and you did not apply for a visa first, you will normally be given a SCV.
 The type of SCV you have depends on when you arrived in Australia.

 To work out which SCV applies to you, read more about Protected and Non-protected SCV’s.

 Protected SCV holders

-If you live in Australia and you have a protected SCV, you can generally access the full range of Centrelink payments.
+If you live in Australia and and have a Protected SCV you can claim all Centrelink payments.

-If you live in Australia and you have a protected or non-protected SCV, you can claim:
+If you live in Australia and you have a Non-protected SCV, you can claim:

 - Family Tax Benefit